Social Health Protection - Addressing inequities in access to health care

-The course is designed for executives, managers, planners, financial officers and other professionals responsible for health care and health insurance schemes, both in the government and non-governmental sectors.
+The course is designed for executives, managers, planners, financial officers and other professionals responsible for healthcare and social health insurance schemes, in both governmental and non-governmental sectors.
 Representatives of employers' and workers' organizations are particularly welcome.
-The course primarily addresses the needs of practitioners and policy makers; however, individuals working in research roles within health systems will also benefit from participating in this training activity.
+The course primarily addresses the needs of practitioners and policymakers; however, individuals working in research roles within health financing systems will also benefit from participating in this training activity.
 The following requirements are therefore essential to participate in this course: - Ability to use and access a computer with internet - Working knowledge of written English or French.

 ** Please note that the e-course described on this page is not free. **